karenetheridge/Dist-Zilla-Plugin-Test-NoTabs/README.md

 - `module_finder`

-    This is the name of a [FileFinder](https://metacpan.org/pod/Dist::Zilla::Role::FileFinder) for finding modules to check.
-The default value is `:InstallModules`; this option can be used more than once.
+    This is the name of a [FileFinder](https://metacpan.org/pod/Dist::Zilla::Role::FileFinder) for finding files to check.
+The default value is `:InstallModules`, `:ExecFiles` (see also [Dist::Zilla::Plugin::ExecDir](https://metacpan.org/pod/Dist::Zilla::Plugin::ExecDir)) and `:TestFiles`;
+    this option can be used more than once.

     Other predefined finders are listed in
     ["default\_finders" in Dist::Zilla::Role::FileFinderUser](https://metacpan.org/pod/Dist::Zilla::Role::FileFinderUser#default_finders).
     You can define your own with the [\[FileFinder::ByName\]](https://metacpan.org/pod/Dist::Zilla::Plugin::FileFinder::ByName) plugin.

-- `script_finder`

     Just like `module_finder`, but for finding scripts.
 The default value is `:ExecFiles` (see also [Dist::Zilla::Plugin::ExecDir](https://metacpan.org/pod/Dist::Zilla::Plugin::ExecDir)) and `:TestFiles`.